Rocky cliff walls meet the Atlantic Ocean in Acadia National Park on Maine’s Mount Desert Island.

 At Bangor International Airport there are plenty of car rentals available.

 Not sure where to get the best deal on your rental?
-I’ve rented cars dozens of times through various search engines and have settled on Kayak as the best car rental search aggregator – it sifts through dozens of trusted rental companies to find the cheapest price for your rental!
-Compare prices on Kayak here.
+I’ve rented cars dozens of times through various search engines and have settled on Discover Cars as the best car rental search aggregator – it sifts through dozens of trusted rental companies to find the cheapest price for your rental!
+Compare prices renting in Maine here.

 What to Pack for 3 Days in Acadia National Park